 Google Earth’s satellite imagery is even more useful when paired with a topographic layer.

-- The best source for topographic layers is CalTopo.
+The best source for topographic layers is CalTopo.
 A $20 annual fee grants access to the “superoverlay.kml” which includes USGS 7.5′ topo coverage, as well as shaded relief, slope angle, and other satellite imagery.
-Be sure to drag the superoverlay layers from Temporary Places to My Places, otherwise they won’t be saved.
-Trying to work with several overlays will seriously limit render time.
+Be sure to drag the superoverlay layers from Temporary Places to My Places, otherwise they won’t be there on next load.

 View → Historical Imagery